 - List of any witnesses to the incident and contact information

-Once a report has been made, the Office of Student Conduct and Judicial Affairs will then work with you to discuss next steps and assist with any safety concerns or accommodations you may need whilst the investigation is ongoing.
-Know that you can withdraw a report at any time and that the college is here to help.
+Once a report has been made, the Office of Student Conduct and Judicial Affairs will then work with you to discuss next steps and assist with any safety concerns or accommodations you may need while the investigation is ongoing.
+Know that you can withdraw from an investigation at any time by informing the Office.

 Or, you may choose to report allegations through the criminal justice system by contacting your local Police Department.
 You can call on your own, or you can ask a friend or a Langara employee to sit with you while you call if it makes you feel safer.
 The College will cooperate with any criminal investigation.